Cup holder: Desktop cup holder

 New Zealand patent number 565067.
 This is a completely free-standing desktop coffee cup holder that can sit on any flat surface this was invented by Digby Green, George Green and Aly Matthews.
 It can be manufactured in several materials, e.g. wood, metal or plastic.
 It has been manufactured in plastic by Adovationz Ltd in New Zealand under the brand name of Adkaf.

 Dorian Gibbs of Los Angeles, California had the earliest workable cup holder that attaches to a flat edge in the U.S. with US 5,842,671 granted Dec.
 1, 1998.

 US 6,929,229 was granted on Aug.
 16, 2005 to Chris D. Palmby of Bellingham, Washington.
 Perry Segretto of Elmhurst, Illinois had a similar cup holder pending like Palmby's in the U.S. around the same time.
 Segretto and Michael Koczor sold a cup holder called Drink Hold'em featured on HGTV's "I want that."
 Antro Technology sold one similar briefly.
 A South Korean company exported a clip type cup holder to the U.S. No lawsuits were involved to slow the product though mail was received.
 An agenda regarding jobs with a patent trolls interest occurred during the time of the Obama administration.

 A wide variety of cup holders that attach to cylinders were produced in the late 2000s and early 2010s.

 The bus/train/boat cup holder

 Cup holder installed on a bus.

 Before the automobile cup holders, many buses and trains were built with wall-mounted cup holders.
-These cup holders are usually constructed by thin stainless steel plates.
+These cup holders are usually constructed from thin stainless steel plates.
 Some of them are covered by rubber.
 There are now many cup holders available which can be screwed to the walls of boats and buses and recreational vehicles.

 Another popular cup holder for boats is the "drop in" cup holder.
 This is a round plastic item, that has a lip at the top.
 It requires that a hole is drilled into the boat's table or console and then the unit is inserted and the lip holds it in place.
 These do not accommodate cups with handles.